Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 -Password: password of ADS username

 -Display Name Attribute: leave it blank.
-If you need to use another AD attribute for Name, please refer to Microsoft KBA docs.microsoft.com/.../attributes-all
+If you need to use another AD attribute for Name, refer to Microsoft KBA docs.microsoft.com/.../attributes-all

--Domain Name: tao.xg, as discovered above.
+-Domain Name: tao.xg, as discovered.

 -Search Queries: "DC=tao,DC=xg" as discovered above.